Are all your little costs becoming a big problem? When you have poor asset tracking, it can make a huge impact on your bottom line.

 While establishing asset management you would see that a failed piece of equipment was already 5 years past its maximum lifespan.
 If you’d known this in advance - through an alert from your asset management system - you could have set money aside for a capital expenditure so you wouldn’t be caught off guard.

-An Asset Tracking Solution
+Implement a scaleable, digital Asset Tracking Solution

 Stave AssetPath helps you carefully track and manage your assets.
 It reduces inventory levels and costs by more than 20% and reduces overtime labor and contractor costs by up to 50%.
 For a typical company, AssetPath brings benefits equivalent to 20% of the total spending portfolio within 3 to 5 years.